What is Apache Airflow ™?

 Data analysts and analytic engineers depend on Airflow to acquire, move, and transform data for their analysis and modeling tasks, tapping into Airflow’s broad connectivity to data sources and cloud services.
 With optimized, pre-built operators for all popular cloud and on-premises relational databases, Airflow makes it easy to design complex SQL-based data pipelines.
 Data analysts and analytic engineers can also take advantage of versatile open-source Airflow add-ons, like the Astro SDK, to abstract away much of the complexity of designing data pipelines for Airflow.

 Data team leaders rely on Airflow to support the work of the data practitioners they manage, recognizing that Airflow’s ability to reliably and efficiently manage data workflows enables their teams to be productive and effective.
 Data team leads value Airflow’s Python-based foundation for writing, maintaining, and managing data pipelines as code.

 Airflow-powered workflow management underpins the data layers that data platform architects design to knit together modern, cloud-native data platforms.
 Data platform architects trust in Airflow to automate the movement and processing of data through and across diverse systems, managing complex data flows and providing flexible scheduling, monitoring, and alerting.

 How are Astronomer and Airflow Connected?

-Astronomer is the driving force behind Apache Airflow, the de facto standard for expressing data flows as code.
+Astronomer is a driving force behind Airflow, the de facto standard for expressing data flows as code.
 Airflow is downloaded millions of times each month and is used by hundreds of thousands of teams around the world.
 For data teams looking to increase the availability of trusted data, Astronomer provides Astro, the modern data orchestration platform, powered by Airflow.
 Astro enables data engineers, data scientists, and data analysts to build, run, and observe pipelines-as-code.